Candidates and issues on the ballot

 1. Fact check the information before you say anything.

-2. If it is misinformation or disinformation, send the orginal sharer a private message letting them know and sharing your sources.
+2. If it is misinformation or disinformation, send the original sharer a private message letting them know and sharing your sources.
 Commenting on the post only drives up engagement, further spreading the bad information.

 3. Keep it polite.
 Most people don't intentionally share false information, and embarrassing or degrading them won't help matters.